 Costs of Radiant Floors

 The installation of radiant floor heat costs more initially than more conventional heating systems, like forced air heating or hydronic (baseboard radiators) systems.
 But in the long run, it saves money due to lower thermostat settings and higher efficiency.
 Also, radiant floor heating does not address a home’s cooling, so that is a separate purchase to consider.
 As with any heating project, you need to access the materials and equipment costs, as well as the labor costs.
-But even assessing the initial investment needed, many residents of St. Charles, IL, are installing radiant floor heating in their homes and are blissfully happy with their choice.
+But even assessing the initial investment needed, many residents of West Chicago, IL, are installing radiant floor heating in their homes and are blissfully happy with their choice.